knoxydev/terminal-news/README.md

 - `api_key` - command to insert a special key that is needed to display news.
 - `news` - command to display news in the command line.
 - `clear` - command to clear the command line.
+- `about` - command to get information about the project.
+- `exit` - command to exit the program.

 ## Usage